VPN Guide

 Are VPNs Hackable?

 Can you hack something that’s meant to prevent hacking in the first place?
 The meta nature of this question makes our heads hurt but ultimately yes, even VPNs can be hacked (although in some cases, VPNs can prevent DDoS attacks).
-That’s because nothing that uses the Internet is 100 percent protected from hacking, including the best VPNs and the best identity theft protection services.
+That’s because nothing that uses the Internet is 100 percent protected from hacking, including VPNs and identity theft protection services.
 However, there are some practices you can take to protect your VPN from being hacked, like using a strong password that you haven’t used on any other online account, or setting up two or multi-factor authentication.
 To sign in, we recommend requiring a passcode or your fingerprint or face ID, dramatically reducing unauthorized access to your VPN account.

 VPN Limitations